dandavison/xenops/README.md

 # 6. Contributing

 Xenops can already be used profitably for serious work.
 But there are also many areas for further work.
-Please don't hesitate to get in touch (dandavison7@gmail.com), submit a PR, or open a Github issue.
+Unfortunately I (@dandavison) currently do not have time for Xenops maintenance and it is likely that I will not respond.
+Please feel free to open issues, and of course if you can help others with their issues, that would be fantastic.

 # 7. Credit